Craig Fairbrass: Personal life

 Fairbrass married former Page Three glamour model Elke Kellick in 1987.
 They have two sons together.

-While he enjoys the roles in films revolving around knife crime, criminal gangs, and violence, Fairbrass stated in a 2020 interview: "I'm very wary of the violence that is in the films.
+Fairbrass has been typecast as a hard British gangster and while he enjoys the roles in films revolving around knife crime, criminal gangs, and violence, Fairbrass stated in a 2020 interview: "Every time I meet on these films I always talk about 'Can we turn the violence down?
+Can we stay away from certain things where we don't want to glorify?'
+I'm very wary of the violence that is in the films.
 It's like playing Call of Duty [...] people say to me, 'How do you feel that you're [...] voicing characters in games that could be the instigation for someone to go out and commit murder?'
-I am just an actor.
-In the end of the day, it's all make believe.
+I'm just an actor.
+At the end of the day, it's all make believe.
 Some people take it a step further."